In addition to language, writing, math, and social skills, our kindergarten program includes opportunities to explore the Scientific Method.

-Our kindergarten program includes opportunities to explore the Scientific Method, (as showcased in our Kindergarten Science Fair), field trips, seasonal studies, flora and fauna and meeting fundamental needs in the various biomes of the world, the human body and nutrition, the solar system and our place in the universe.
+Kindergarteners participate in our Kindergarten Science Fair, field trips, seasonal studies, flora and fauna work.
+The curriculum also includes the biomes of planet Earth, the human body, nutrition, the solar system, and understanding our place in the universe.

 Goals for a Third Year, Kindergarten Student

-The following academic and developmental achievements are areas of growth that are important to notice in your child
+The following academic and developmental achievements are areas of growth that are important to observe in your child at this time.

 - Shows good listening comprehension.